gilpanal/hiaudio_import/README.md

 git clone git@gitlab.enst.fr:idsinge/hiaudio/hiaudio_import.git
 cd hiaudio_import

-# inside a venv recommanded
+# inside a venv recommended
 pip install -e .
 ```

 This will install a `hiaudio_import` script in the PATH of the venv.
-This script only runs the `main()` function of the 'hiaudio_import/hiimport.py` file which can be edited without reinstalling the package.
+This script only runs the `main()` function of the `hiaudio_import/hiimport.py` file which can be edited without reinstalling the package.

 # Usage